 The shock therapy, and the sounds accompanying the scene.
 It's really played as Electric Torture, and is absolutely agonizing to watch.

-- Appropriately enough, the corresponding track to this scene on the soundtrack is titled Meltdown.
-The music all by itself is NF.
-Kudos to Clint Mansell and the Kronos Quartet I suppose.
+Appropriately enough, the corresponding track to this scene on the soundtrack is titled "Meltdown".

-- Anything in the "Winter" suite of the soundtrack, especially Meltdown.
+Anything in the "Winter" suite of the soundtrack, especially the aforementioned Meltdown.

 "Lux Aeterna" is as creepy as it is awesome.
 More creepy, actually (except the orchestrated "Requiem for a Tower" version, which is just awesome).